 cups interface allows access to the CUPS socket for printing via the

-This interface is intended to be used by snap developers who wish their snap to print via the cups snap.
-Consequently, this interface does not permit administration or configuration of printers via the CUPS socket itself, only the submission of print jobs.
+This interface is intended to be used by snap developers who wish to add safe printing functionality to their snapped applications without requiring their users to make make a manual interface connection.
+This is possible because the cups interface does not permit administration or configuration of printers via the CUPS socket, only the submission of print jobs and auxiliary tasks, such as listing available printers.

-The cups interface is the successor to the cups-control interface which required either manual intervention or Snap Store permissions to auto-connect.
-Alongside printer access, it also allowed any user to create and modify queues and their permissions, read and delete anyone’s print jobs, which isn’t ideal in a multi-user environment.
+Formerly, to print from a snapped application, the cups control interface was required.
+This needs either a manual connection or Snap Store permissions to auto-connect.
+Alongside printer access, the cups control interface also allows any user to create and modify queues, and their permissions, and to read and delete anyone’s print jobs.
+This isn’t ideal in a multi-user environment.

 Available since snapd 2.55.3.